propelorm/Propel/cookbook/user-contributed-behaviors.markdown

 * [sfPropelORMRatableBehaviorPlugin](https://bitbucket.org/matteosister/sfpropelormratablebehaviorplugin)  A behavior for propel 1.6 and symfony 1.4.x to rate your objects.

 * [sfContextBehavior](https://github.com/Carpe-Hora/sfContextBehavior) A behavior for propel 1.6 and symfony 1.x redering object context aware.

+* [ncPropelChangeLogBehaviorPlugin](https://github.com/CraftyShadow/ncPropelChangeLogBehaviorPlugin) Provides a Behavior for Propel objects that allows you to track any changes made to them.

 ## Symfony2 2.x Behaviors ##